wendy223/AnimialFoodMatch/README.md

   - gensim==3.8.1

 ## Feature Extraction with Pre-trained Embedding Models
+### TF-IDF
+TF-IDF is short for term frequency–inverse document frequency, which is used to evaluate the importance of a term (feature) to each data point.

 ### Word2Vec
 Word2vec is a word embedding model, which represents the word with vectors.